-A rare type of Sherry, usually completely dry, with a style that lies somewhere between an amontillado and an oloroso.
+A rare type of Sherry, usually completely dry, which lies between an amontillado and an oloroso.

 A high-intensity wine with distinct oxidative flavors and usually with more than 16 percent alcohol.

-Any DO or DOC wine that has been aged a minimum of three years, with one year in barrel.
+Any DO or DOC red wine that has been aged a minimum of 36 months, with at least one year in barrel.
 White wines must be two years old, with six months in barrel.

-Rosé or pink wine, made from red grapes fermented with little or no time on their color-laden skins; hence the wine is white or rosé in color.
+Rosé or pink wine made from red grapes fermented with little or no time on their color-laden skins; hence the wine is pink or rosé in color.

-A dynamic aging process, practiced in Jerez and Montilla-Moriles, whereby younger and older wines are aged and blended together in a proscribed manner.
+A dynamic aging process, practiced in Jerez and Montilla-Moriles, whereby younger and older wines are aged and blended together in a prescribed manner.

 Harvest or vintage.

 Any wine labeled as “Vino” or “Vino de la Tierra” that has been aged a minimum of 36 months in barrel and shows an “oxidative” character.